Lash Extension Safety and Aftercare Product Sourcing Guide for Bulk Orders

 Essential Clause

 “I understand that allergic reactions or infections can occur due to improper aftercare or body chemistry.
-I release the salon from liability for medical expenses.
+I release the salon from risk for medical expenses.
 I agree to follow the hygiene protocols provided.”

 This shifts the responsibility of daily cleaning to the client, where it belongs.